Ultimate travel guide to Lithuania: Europe’s best kept secret.

-Visiting Lithuania, you have majestic nature and rich culture packed up in a very compact piece of land.
-That also makes travelling and exploring much more time efficient compared to bigger or stretched out countries.
+Visiting Lithuania, you have majestic nature and rich culture-packed up in a very compact piece of land.
+That also makes traveling and exploring much more time-efficient compared to bigger or stretched-out countries.
 The longest drive you would probably take is from Vilnius to the seaside which is only 3 hours by car.

 Visiting Lithuania: things to know before you go and what to expect?